seanmcgon/LanguageMasterSource/README.md

 In the “databaseUsers.js” in server directory, we have 2 active functions in total (the rest are just helpers

 The function verifyTeacher: this function takes two arguments: teacherEmail, and password.
 This function will check whether the given information matches any data in our database.
 It returns the boolean value of whether it found a matching teacher user.
-The query used in this function is find().
-Then, if it finds any matching data, it will return True.
-How does it work?
-First of all, the function retrieves information as BSON form, then we have to make it return an array by using toArray() method.
-If the returned array only contains one element, it should return true.

 The function createTeacher: this function will return true if it successfully creates a student, and it will update the new teacher to the database.
 This function needs two supporting functions: checkValidityOfEmail and checkValidityOfPassword to make sure the given email and password are correct forms.
 If one of them is not valid, the function logs the message error.

 To run these functions:
 Option 1: run via server.test.js : This file is the place where we add tests for functions, so you could add your own test if you want.
 Run “npm run test”
 Option 2: Call and execute the functions yourself: At the end of the file, you can simply write the order for which function you want to run: for example createTeacher(“FirstName”, “LastName”, “Email”, “Password”).
 Run “node function.js”